levithean/simple-discord-bot/README.md

-Just a simple Discord bot to train discord.js, Node.js and JavaScript.
+Just a simple Discord bot to train myself with discord.js, Node.js and JavaScript.

 ## Installation